shyamblast/Koogu/docs/quickstart.rst

 In most common applications, one would want to be able to **batch process** large collections of audio files with a trained model.

-In this mode, automatic recognition results are written out in `RavenPro
+In this mode, automatic recognition results are written out in `Raven Pro
 <https://ravensoundsoftware.com/software/raven-pro/>`_ selection table format
 after applying an algorithm to group together detections of the same class across contiguous clips.